kevin872/Julius-Caesar-Web/README.md

 # My website on Julius Caesar
-This is my first ever website, and it was made from scratch.
+This is my first ever website, and it was ___made from scratch___.
 I have never made one before, and I have no clue why.
 Every step of the process was fun, like learning how to code in HTML and CSS, implementing a creative design, and learning new ways to do things in the creation process.
 This is also my project for English class.